Treatment Effects with Targeting Instruments: The Framework

 Imposing an ARUM structure will greatly simplify our discussion of treatment assignment.
 It incorporates a substantial restriction, however.
 Suppose that observation $i$ has treatment values $t$ under $z$ and $t^\prime$ under $z^\prime$.
 By the ARUM structure, this implies

-Adding these two restrictions (and assuming that one of these inequalities is strict) implies the ``increasing differences'' property:
+Combining these two restrictions implies an ``increasing differences'' property:

 This inequality in turn is incompatible with the existence of an observation $j$ that has treatment values $t^\prime$ under $z$ and $t$ under $z^\prime$.
-Thus we rule out ``two-way flows'': if a change in the value of an instrument causes an observation to shift from a treatment value $t$ to a treatment value $t^\prime$, it can cause no other observation to switch from $t^\prime$ to $t$.
-The argument above is a special case of the general discussion in~\citet{heckmanpinto-pdt}; their Theorem~{T-3} shows that the treatment assignment models that satisfy unordered monotonicity for each pair of instrument values in a set $\calZ$ can be represented as an ARUM.
+Thus we rule out ``direct two-way flows'': if a change in the value of an instrument causes an observation to shift from a treatment value $t$ to a treatment value $t^\prime$, it can cause no other observation to switch from $t^\prime$ to $t$.
+The argument above is a special case of the general discussion in~\citet{heckmanpinto-pdt}; their Theorem~{T-3} shows that the treatment assignment models that satisfy unordered monotonicity for each pair of instrument values can be represented as an ARUM.
+Not all ARUM models satisfy unordered monotonicity, however; unordered monotonicity excludes a more general class of two-way flows.
+We will illustrate this point on one of our leading examples in \Cref{subsec:ternary-ternary}.